xmtp/xmtp-react-native/example/README.md

     xmtp                running(3)          <REPO_DIRECTORY>/xmtp-react-native/example/dev/local/docker-compose.yml
     ```
 4. You can now run unit tests on your local emulators
-5. You can stop the local xmtp server with the following command
+5. You can stop the XMTP server with the following command:
     ```bash
     docker-compose -p xmtp -f dev/local/docker-compose.yml down
     ```